 7.5: Sensitive and Critical Periods of Development

 Life experiences impact brain development and subsequent behavior.
 Sensitive and critical periods are developmental periods that are especially pertinent in shaping neural and behavioral outcomes.
-Sensitive periods refer to the developmental time windows during which experiences have an especially strong impact on brain organization.
-Of note, while similar experiences can still affect the brain outside of these sensitive periods, the consequences for brain reorganization will not be as strong.
+Sensitive periods refer to developmental time windows during which experiences have an especially strong impact on brain organization.
+While similar experiences can still affect the brain outside of these sensitive periods, the consequences for brain reorganization will not be as strong.
 Critical periods refer to the limited time windows during which experiences, or lack thereof, have lasting effects on brain function and behavior (Knudsen, 2004).
-Indeed, disruptions during critical periods due to atypical experiences or adversity may lead to irreversible changes to brain structure.
-While sensitive and critical periods both share heightened neuroplasticity, sensitive periods are a broad time window during which experience may shape neural circuitry, whereas critical periods are a special class of sensitive periods that result in potentially irreversible changes in brain function (Knudsen, 2004).
+Disruptions during critical periods due to atypical experiences or adversity may lead to irreversible changes to brain structure.
+Sensitive and critical periods both involve heightened neuroplasticity.
+Sensitive periods offer broad windows for experience to shape neural circuitry, while critical periods are a subset that can result in irreversible changes to the brain (Knudsen, 2004).

 Sensitive Periods of Development

-Early childhood is a time that the brain is especially malleable and adaptive to environmental inputs.
-Early life experiences have a profound impact on how brain networks are organized and develop.
+The brain is especially malleable and adaptive to environmental inputs during childhood.
+Early life experiences profoundly impact how brain networks organize and develop.
 For example, language acquisition occurs during early childhood.
-Research shows a close relationship between the age of exposure to a language and proficiency in that language—peak proficiency is far more likely for those who were exposed to that language in early childhood (Newport et al., 2001).
+Research shows a close relationship between the age of exposure to a language and proficiency in that language—peak proficiency is far more likely for those exposed to that language in early childhood (Newport et al., 2001).
 This is especially pertinent for learning a second language.
 A seminal study examined second language acquisition in native Chinese or Korean speakers who moved to the United States and learned English at different ages (Johnson & Newport, 1989).
-Results indicated that children who began learning the second language (English) before age 7 were able to reach proficiency akin to native English speakers; children arriving between age 7 and puberty were less proficient; and after puberty an individual’s second language proficiency is likely to remain low (Figure 5).
-These findings support a brain maturation account, such that language-learning ability gradually declines and ultimately flattens as the brain matures.
+Results indicated that children who began learning the second language (English) before age 7 were able to reach proficiency akin to native English speakers; children arriving between age 7 and puberty were less proficient; and after puberty, an individual’s second language proficiency is likely to remain low (Figure 5).
+These findings support a brain-maturation account, such that the ability to learn languages gradually declines and ultimately flattens as the brain matures.
 Importantly, this is not to say that learning a second language is impossible after brain maturation; but lower neuroplasticity after this sensitive period contributes to slower second language learning.
-The fact that second languages are still able to be learned throughout the lifespan, albeit at a slower rate, further exemplifies how age-related differences in second language learning reflect a sensitive, rather than critical, period in development.
-In summary, children may be better equipped to learn a second language during this sensitive period due to the heightened brain malleability.
+The ability to learn second languages throughout life, albeit more slowly with age, demonstrates that second language acquisition reflects a sensitive rather than critical developmental period.
+In summary, children may be better equipped to learn a second language during this sensitive period due to the heightened neuroplasticity.

 Figure 5: The relationship between age of learning a second language and total correct responses on an assessment of grammar for a second language [Image adapted from: Johnson, J. S., & Newport, E. L. (1989).
 Critical period effects in second language learning: The influence of maturational state on the acquisition of English as a second language.
 Cognitive Psychology, 21(1), 60-99.]